 One thing you should plan on: buying adequate and protective coffee bean storage jars and equipment to keep your coffee in best condition!
 You will really need these.

 Anyone who enjoys a good cup of coffee would agree that, if you want to buy coffee beans, the best coffee is made from freshly roasted and freshly ground whole beans.

 While the list isn’t extensive, and you only need to purchase most items once out of necessity, I do suggest that you make sure that you have the best coffee beans and basic equipment to hand.
 The enjoyment of your cup of coffee will be worth it.
 I promise.

-I'll be doing overviews of as many coffee brands as I can reasonably consume without caffeine poisoning!
-And I'll be scouring the local marketplaces to find brands that could be on this list but aren't.
+I’ll be doing overviews of the best coffee brands as I can reasonably consume without caffeine poisoning!
+And I’ll be scouring the local marketplaces to find brands that could be on this list but aren’t.